paquettm/paquettm/Resume_Writing.md

 Work-related honours, e.g., salesperson of the year for 2021 to 2023, should be listed under the linked work experience entry in the work experience category.

-# Interests (optional)
+## Interests (optional)

 If your resume is empty, or if this will not cause the CV to be crowded, or otherwise if the application instructions state that you should or you are certain it will help to talk about your special interests for this job/employer, then you can include a section about your personal interests.
 Otherwise, if it will make your CV crowded, you should think about skipping this section.

-# Keywords
+## Customisation and Keywords

-Employers use software that search for words in documents in order to find the most relevant CVs and cover letters.
-Specifically, employers are searching for keywords in these documents to get the candidates that match the job postings as much as possible.
+Employers use software that search for keywords in documents to find the most relevant Resumes and cover letters, specifically, to find documents with keywords from the job postings.

-When you create your application as a response to a job posting, you should make sure that kyour CV/cover letter speak the same language as the job posting.
-In other words, adapt the language in your CV to correctly contain the keywords that are used in the requirements expressed in the job posting.
+When you create your application as a response to a posting, you should make sure that your resume/cover letter speak the same language as the job posting.
+In other words, adapt the language in your resume to correctly contain the keywords that are used in the requirements expressed in the job posting.

 For example, if you have experience with MySQL, PostgreSQL, and Oracle and write `Relational Database Management Systems` in your CV, but the job posting asks for experience with PostgreSQL, then you must make sure to include the term PortgreSQL in your CV in the technical skills section.

+Moreover, if only certain skills in your resume are relevant to the job posting, you should make sure that these skills are listed first in your resume, and that they are listed in the same order as they are listed in the job posting.
+This will make it easier for the employer to find the relevant information.
+Make sure these don't get lost among countlss skills that are irrelevant to the wanted job.

-# Styling
+## Styling

 Use a professional style for your resume that does not contain too many colors and fonts.
 Visit canva.com to get inspired about which template you can use.

-# THE DO'S AND DON'TS
+## Revisiting the Above with DO'S and DON'Ts

-## DO
+### DO

 - Do keep it **short** : one, or at the most, two pages.
 If you do not have multiple relevant employment, or relevant projects, there is no reason your resume should be longer than one page.
 - Do keep it **consistent**.
 Use the same font and size throughout.